 But if you have been self-sacrificing yourself and your life for others who do not consider yourself or your needs, it’s time for a change.
 No, you are not being selfish by waking up.

 When you set boundaries, you will find that some people in your life will try to break the boundary you have set.
 Sadly, people this may be someone you love or are close to.
 Someone who tries to do something to you or make you do something that you don’t want to do are hurting you.
 Even if they make it appear as a joke or they are entitled to because you have let them in the past.
 This is manipulation.

 You may be scared that you will lose people in your life if you set boundaries.
 Surprisingly, you will find that people who can no longer cross your boundaries will leave perhaps because they can’t use you anymore.
 You will then attract people of higher value and who respect you.
 This is a wonderful thing.

 You Are Important, You Needs Matter

 In conclusion, the whole reason in creating healthy boundaries is because you are important and you really do matter!
 Louise Hay pointed out the main reason you matter is because you live and breathe.
 It doesn’t matter who you are, what you’ve done, your guilt, shame, upbringing, past, heritage, you matter because you are a living breathing organism.
 In order for you to truly flourish and fulfil your purpose here you need to prioritise and love yourself.
 You need people around you who are of value, and value and respect you for who you are.

 Do you need help creating healthy boundaries?

-A holistic coaching consultation for you aims to break through beliefs and barriers that are psychologically holding you back from being your best and living your life in your fullest potential.
+Our holistic coaching program supports you to break through beliefs and barriers that are mentally holding you back from being your best and living your life in your fullest potential.

-At Ilana Sowter Acupuncture on the North Shore of Auckland, find out how to break codependent behaviours, create boundaries, be the wonderful, divine, feminine woman that you are!
+At Femme Vital Acupuncture in the Inner North of Melbourne, find out how to break codependent behaviours, create boundaries, be the wonderful, divine, feminine woman that you are!

-Look forward to living life in an authentic and wonderful way.
+You are worthy and deserve to live life in an authentic and wonderful way.